In the Galleries

 The Chatham Bookstore, Chatham.
 Reflecting on Race, a photography exhibit featuring work by the local community that reflects their personal experiences with African-American history and race.
 Now – March 31.

 Cornwall Library, Cornwall.
 Painting, drawing and mixed media from emerging artist Karl Goulet.
-Feb.
-21 – April 1.
-Artist’s Reception: Feb.
-25 at 5 p.m.
+Now – April 1.

 Equis Art Gallery, Red Hook.
-For the month of February, the Gallery will feature paintings by Carole Andreen-Harris.
-Enjoy a 25% discount on all of her in-stock work.
+For the month of March, the Gallery will feature graphite artist Sheona Hamilton-Grant.
+Enjoy a 20% discount on her originals and prints.

 Frances Lehman Loeb Art Center, Poughkeepsie.
 The Art of Devastation: Medals and Posters of the Great War, art medals and posters of World War I by Paul Manship, Charles Strothmann, J.C.
 Leyendecker and Fritz Erler.
 Now – April 9.

 Kent Memorial Library Gallery, Kent.
-Landscapes, oil paintings by Beth Carlson.
-Now – Feb.
-28.
+The Nature of Things, paintings by Deborah Leonard.
+Now – April 28.

 Matteawan Gallery, Beacon.
 Only Mark the Bright Hours, a solo exhibition of recent work by Susan Walsh, featuring drawing, photography and sculpture.
 Now – April 2.

 MCLA Gallery 51, North Adams.
 Biotope: Friends, Life Forms, Landscapes, featuring more than a dozen artists, creating in a wide range of artistic mediums, who engage with a particular living environment.
-Feb.
-23 – April 9.
-Opening Reception: Feb.
-23 from 5-7 p.m.
+Now – April 9.

 Montgomery Row Second Level, Rhinebeck.
 100 Points of View, 100 color photographs created by artist and photographer, Franc Palaia.
-March 6 – April 28.
-Artist’s Reception & Conversation with the Photographer: March 11 from 5-7 p.m.
+Now – April 28.

 The Moviehouse Gallery, Millerton.
 The Hudson: City River – Rural Valley, abstract works by artists Basia Goldsmith and Ginny Howsam Friedman, chosen for their depictions of the Hudson from both an urban and rural perspective.
-Feb.
-25 – May 17.
-Opening Reception: Feb.
-25 from 4:30-6:30 p.m.
+Now – May 17.

 Place., Millerton.
 Works by Glenn Fischer, a NY-based contemporary artist working with discarded and outdated print materials including textbooks, album covers and magazines, to construct geometric abstract collages.
 Now – March 30.